Smartlogic-Semaphore-Limited/workbench-widget-api/doc/Communication.md

          }
      }
 + **type** - widget sends action type messages only
-+ **key** - one of public method exposed in OM Application api
++ **key** - one of public methods exposed in OM Application API
-+ **data** - data object require "widgetId" property and can handle any additional data expected by particular method, optionally data can has "tag" property witch can be used to match action and response message.
++ **data** - data object require "widgetId" property and can handle any additional data expected by particular method, optionally data can have "tag" property witch can be used to match action and response message.

 ### Example response message on success: